Gold mining in Nevada: Carlin Trend

 Gold was discovered in the vicinity of Carlin in Eureka County in the 1870s, but production was small.
-Placer deposits were discovered in 1907, but the deposits were too small to cause much excitement.
+Glacier deposits were discovered in 1907, but the deposits were too small to cause much excitement.
 It was not until 1961 that Newmont Mining Corporation discovered the large low-grade gold deposit at Carlin that the mining industry began to take notice.
 The Carlin mine began producing gold in 1965, but at a gold price of US$35 per troy ounce, ore grades were still too low to cause a rush to northern Nevada.
 It was not until the gold price escalated in the 1970s that mining companies began to target similar deposits.

 The Carlin Trend, part of what is also known as the Carlin Unconformity, is 5 mi wide and 40 mi long running northwest–southeast, has since produced more gold than any other mining district in the United States.
 Production from the trend surpassed 50000000 ozt of gold in 2002.
 The Carlin and other mines along the trend pioneered the method of open-pit mining with cyanide heap leach recovery that is today used at large low-grade gold mines worldwide.

 New ore deposits are still being discovered and developed along the trend.
 The South Arturo deposit was discovered by Barrick Gold in 2005.
 The deposit contains an estimated 1300000 ozt of gold.